wasem-ibrahim/VendingMachine/README.md

 `npm test`
 and all of the tests will run directly in the terminal

-## The UML diagram for the prject is the following:
+## The UML diagram for the prject is in the following PDF file:

 [Vending_UML.pdf](https://github.com/wasem-ibrahim/VendingMachine/files/10083183/Vending_UML.pdf)